burtchell/dotfiles/README.md

 ## Windows

 Clone this repository in ```C:/Users/[username]/```.
 The following files are contained in [```/Windows/```](https://github.com/dukeofjukes/configs/tree/main/Windows), and need to be copied into the proper directories to take effect:
 - the Windows Terminal [```settings.json```](https://github.com/dukeofjukes/configs/blob/main/Windows/terminal.settings.json) file with default color scheme, font, keyboard shortcuts, etc. Copy the contents of this file and paste them wherever Windows installs Terminal.
+A [Nerd Font](https://www.nerdfonts.com/font-downloads) will need to be installed for the font setting to be applied (and for oh-my-posh to work in the next step).
+I prefer "Caskaydia Cove".
 - the PowerShell [```Microsoft.PowerShell_profile.ps1```](https://github.com/dukeofjukes/configs/blob/main/Windows/Microsoft.PowerShell_profile.ps1) file that contains shell intializations, aliases, utility functions, etc. Copy this file into the ```$PROFILE``` location to take effect.
 The following must be installed for maximum functionality:
   1. [Oh My Posh](https://ohmyposh.dev/)
   2. [Terminal Icons](https://github.com/devblackops/Terminal-Icons)